 All applications are evaluated by scientists, clinicians, and consumers in a two-tier review process.
 The first tier is peer review, the evaluation of applications against established criteria to determine technical merit, where each application is assessed for its own merit, independent of other applications.
 The second tier is programmatic review, a comparison-based process in which applications with high scientific and technical merit are further evaluated for programmatic relevance.
-Final recommendations for funding are made to the Commanding General, USAMRMC, on behalf of the DHA and the OASD(HA).
+Final recommendations for funding are made to the Commanding General, USAMRMC, on behalf of the DHA and the OASD(HA), based on technical merit, the relevance to the mission of the DHP, and ARP, the specific intent of the award mechanism, and to other specified evaluation criteria in the Program Announcement.
+Programmatic review is a comparison-based process in which applications with scientific and technical merit compete in a common pool.
 The highest-scoring applications from the first tier of review are not automatically recommended for funding.
 Funding recommendations depend on various factors as described in Section II.E.1.b, Programmatic Review.
-Additional information about the two-tier process used by the CDMRP can be found at https://cdmrp.army.mil/about/2tierRevProcess.
-A PI Information Paper describing the funding recommendations and review process for the award mechanisms for the PCRP will be provided to the PI and posted on the CDMRP website.
+Additional information about the two-tier process used by the CDMRP can be found at https://cdmrp.army.mil/about/ 2tierRevProcess.
+A PI Information Paper describing the funding recommendations and review process for the award mechanisms for the ARP will be provided to the PI and posted on the CDMRP website.